 - Lethal Weapon 4 is, in hindsight, a bizarre movie.
 I feel like I should write a separate article about how far the Lethal Weapon series veered from its origin in basically one-and-a-half films.
 Lethal Weapon 3 is a partial transition to lighter, softer material, but the fourth movie might as well be set on the moon in the distant future when compared to the first flick.
 A series that started by focusing on a suicidal cop suffering with wartime PTSD and the loss of his wife, and the serious struggles of law enforcement translated through an action movie about narcotics trafficking, closed out with a movie that begins with a gunfight against an armored super-criminal, co-stars Chris Rock as comedy relief because Joe Pesci wasn’t being silly enough, and climaxes with a fist-fight against a martial-arts-expert super-criminal.
 How the hell did that happen?
 It’s like they found an early draft of the Rush Hour script and commandeered it for a Lethal Weapon sequel.

 - Small Soldiers.
 The great Joe Dante’s last grasp for theatrical relevance.
-The man who gave us The Texas Chainsaw Massacre and Gremlins nowadays has an inferior version of a much better horror movie and episodes of a cancelled Lifetime series as his most recent credits.
+The man who gave us The Howling and Gremlins nowadays has an inferior version of a much better horror movie and episodes of a cancelled Lifetime series as his most recent credits.

 Late Summer: Blade forges the future

 Late Summer of ’98 isn’t much to write home about, but the success of Blade has to be examined, since we basically have it to thank (or, if you hate superhero movies, to blame) for giving Marvel the confidence to believe its properties could be successful.